awesomemaptools/mbtst/README.md

 var mapboxgl = require('mapbox-gl/src/index.js');
 ```

-Include the DNS in index.html and the map renders fine.
+Include the CDN in index.html and the map renders fine.